 This can be facilitated at the module level by many of the approaches above, which tend to make student learning and misconceptions more visible.
 At the course level, learning analytics is a key tool for monitoring progress across a large cohort of students in real time, identifying any students at risk of dropping out or under-achieving.
 Staff can then contact these students to discuss any issues and direct them to help and support.
 There is evidence from the UK, US and Australia that learning analytics can improve retention rates and raise attainment.

 - At the University of New England in Australia, a pilot learning analytics project saw student attrition rates fall from 18 per cent to 12 per cent.
 A similar pilot at the UK’s Open University found that retention was increased by 2.1 per cent.

 Whatever combination of approaches works for your subject, make sure that the assessments you set reinforce, rather than conflict with, your overall learning and teaching approaches and the ways you’re using technology.
 Many of the examples above illustrate how different types of assessed task are needed to drive more active and collaborative learning behaviours.
 What messages do the assessments you set send students about the knowledge-based, analytic and creative practices that are important to your discipline?

 For more information on the areas covered in this blogpost, see HEPI’s paper on technology-enhanced education and Jisc’s guide to transforming assessment and feedback with technology.
-You can also access free online training via a MOOC created by the Bloomsbury Learning Environment, which starts on May 1st and will run every four weeks.
+You can also access free online training via a MOOC created by the Bloomsbury Learning Environment.